 Both the story’s dramatic arc and its placement in Jerusalem have loose parallels with Starer’s own life.
 Born in Vienna in 1924, Starer was just fourteen years old when he heeded his own father's prophecies and left Europe for the city where David dwelt.
 "If you can get out, go," he recalled his father telling him after Austria had voted in favor of annexation to Germany in 1938.

-In an oral history with the Milken Archive in 1998, Starer reflected on the notion of Jewish music, which he concisely broke down into four ideas.
+In an oral history with the Milken Archive in 1998, Starer reflected on the idea of Jewish music.
+Listen to the entire oral history interview.

 Through an audition with the head of a Jerusalem conservatory, Starer won one of 100 certificates of emigration that had been granted by the British High Commissioner of Palestine, Sir Arthur Wauchope.
 Once there, Starer studied piano with the composer Joseph Tal, himself a European Jew who had gone to Palestine to avoid the National Socialists.
 Tal encouraged Starer to study not only Schoenberg, Bartok, and Stravinsky, but the diverse music of his new home as well.
 He began taking oud lessons and would often notate his teacher’s improvisations.
 Starer also worked as a radio station accompanist with singers from a broad range of backgrounds and musical traditions, and later served in North Africa in the British Royal Air Force.